 Click here to access The Discovery School Curriculum Policy and Subject Specific Guidance

-The school adopts a topic approach to learning throughout the EYFS to 6.
-National Curriculum subjects are approached in a flexible way throughout the school; taught both as discrete subjects and coordinated as part of an integrated approach to learning in line with our school’s creative curriculum.
+The school adopts a creative approach to learning throughout the EYFS through to Year 6.
+National Curriculum subjects are approached in a flexible way throughout the school, and are planned sequentially to ensure that new knowledge and skills build on prior learning.

 The school does not dictate a specific lesson structure and instead allows teachers the flexibility to plan for their individual class’ needs and learning styles.
-Teachers will make judgements about how to group children to achieve the best learning outcome.
-It is expected that an effective balance is struck between meeting pupils’ individual learning needs and enabling all children to achieve the same learning intention through use of practical and supportive resources.
-Each year group’s provision map will set out the quality first teaching strategies that are in place to meet the needs of learners.
-These are published on the school website.
+Teachers will make judgements about how to target children to achieve the best learning outcomes for all.
+It is expected that an effective balance is struck between meeting children’s individual learning needs and enabling all children to achieve the same learning intention through the use of practical and supportive resources.

-Our school considers accurate and focused assessment as the cornerstone of high quality teaching, as it allows learning to be planned and taught accurately as well as meeting the needs of the requirements of the children and ensuring high levels of expectation and support.
-The school’s assessment policy sets out how the curriculum is assessed.
+Our school considers accurate and focused assessment as the cornerstone of high quality teaching, as it allows learning to be planned and taught accurately as well as meeting the needs of the requirements of the children and ensuring high levels of expectation.
+The intention of our curriculum is to not create unnecessary work load for our teachers.
+This includes planning and assessment.

 Click here to access The Discovery School Assessment and Feedback Policy

 Click on the links below to see yearly topic overviews, skills and content coverage for each year group: